 Shelley joined KWB in January 2011 as a part-time accounting technician subcontractor.
 Prior to joining KWB, she worked in a similar role with a smaller accounting firm for over twelve years but was looking for a change and KWB delivered the work environment and flexibility that she was looking for.

-Along with many years of public accounting experience, Shelley brings an extensive bookkeeping background to KWB and is a Certified QuickBooks ProAdvisor.
-In addition to working on corporate files, she also provides remote and on-site client training and assistance in both Quickbooks and Simply Accounting.
+Along with many years of public accounting experience, Shelley brings an extensive bookkeeping background to KWB and is a Certified QuickBooks ProAdvisor (QBO Advanced Certification, QB Desktop Certification and NAIT Accelerated Accounting Certification), as well as being a Workflow Implementation Specialist (or as Shelley calls it, the Cloud Whisperer), In addition to working on corporate files, she also provides remote and on-site client training and assistance in both Quickbooks and Simply Accounting.

 Shelley lives outside of Sherwood Park on an acreage with her husband and two boys, three horses and two dogs.
 Away from work and the acreage, she enjoys camping trips with the family and afternoon trail rides with friends.

 Shelley is the Treasurer for the War Horse Awareness Foundation and has been since the Foundation began.